allegheny-college-cmpsc-101-fall-2023/course-materials/README.md

 assistance for the particular exam or item of coursework.
 It is the responsibility of the student to review the authorization specifications on every item and act appropriately, upholding the honor code.
-Unauthorized assistance may or may not preclude 1. internet use, including but not limited to online large language models; 2. offline artificial intelligence tools; 3. textbooks; 4. other specifically named materials or sources.
+Unauthorized assistance may or may not preclude 1. internet use, including but not limited to online large language models (e.g. ChatGTP); 2. offline artificial intelligence tools; 3. textbooks; 4. other specifically named materials or sources.
 Students are reminded to review Honor Code Article III Section 1, requiring students who know that an honor code violation has occurred to report the violation.
 Moreover, "Failure to do so is as injurious to the honor of the College community as is the observed act of dishonesty and constitutes an infraction of the Honor Code."

-#### Educational Accommodations
+### Educational Accommodations

 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with